American Pit Bull Terriers ~ American Staffordshire Terrier, is there a difference and if so, What’s the difference?

 American Pit Bull Terriers were acknowledged by the United Kennel Club in 1898 as their very first breed.
 At that point in the history of the U.S., dog fighting was considered a sport and in the dog world, to receive their “championship” they had to win three fights.

 The United Kennel Club was formed to provide some guidelines on this newly emerging “sport.”

 As time marched on, feelings about dog fighting changed and so did the UKC (United Kennel Club), by abandoning and condemning this vicious sport.

 The American Pit Bull Terrier (APBT)’s reputation was forever associated with dog fighting, so the American Kennel Club (AKC) whose mission was to recognize purebred show type dogs would not acknowledge that breed.

 The American Kennel Club, however, was willing to accept the American Staffordshire Terrier, and did so in 1936, calling them the Staffordshire Terrier.
 Essentially they were the same breed, but they each retained different names.

-The American Staffordshire terrier’s name was changed in 1972 to the American Staffordshire Terrier to distinguish them from the English Staffordshire Bull Terrier another bull and terrier breed that was developed in the U.K. for virtually the same purposes.
+The Staffordshire Terrier’s name was changed in 1972 to the American Staffordshire Terrier, to distinguish them from the English Staffordshire Bull Terrier, another bull and terrier breed that was developed in the U.K. for virtually the same purposes.

 Since then, the AKC would not register any APBT as an American Staffordshire, stating that the two breeds were isolated for enough time to be considered different breeds.

 Is this the same with the United Kennel Club?

 No, the UKC will accept AKC registered American Staffordshire Terriers as American Pit Bull Terriers.

 Enough about politics of the dog world.